Nighttime Aligners: Everything You Need to Know

 Unless you experience dental complications during treatment, you should achieve the smile you’ve always wanted in about 10 months.

 No, you cannot.
-There are no nighttime-only versions of Invisalign aligners.
-For best treatment results with Invisalign, you should wear the aligners 20-22 hours every day.
+There is no Invisalign night-only version.
+For best treatment results with Invisalign, you should wear the aligners for 20 to 22 hours daily.
 You’ll be replacing each aligner set every seven days.

 However, Byte offers At-Night Aligner plans that fit your schedule and budget.